mohsend/Magnificent-University-Projects/README.md

 ## Compiling
 I tested every file using GCC on Ubuntu. any compiler should be fine.

+To compile in Linux using GCC run this command in terminal:
 ```bash
 g++ -Wall -o "executable_file" "code_file.cpp"
 ```